 By Stan and Jan Berenstain.
 Cute little book.
 Brother bear has outgrown his bed so he and Dad go out into the woods to build a new one.
 When they get home, there’s a new baby sister in brother’s old bed.

-If you know of another book that might fit my list, please let me know by leaving a comment.
+If you know of another book that might fit here, please let me know by leaving a comment.
+I hope you enjoy one or two or maybe more of these books with your children all snuggled up on the couch.